 What can be done about the effects of climate change?

-There are three main options for the Lower Otter Estuary in future.
+There are three main options for the future of the Lower Otter Estuary.

 This third option is currently favoured by the landowner Clinton Devon Estates and the Environment Agency in the Lower Otter Estuary because it is generally less costly than building new defences, and will provide more certainty for local people than simply waiting for the embankments to fail.
 At the same time it could potentially safeguard and improve public access and create new and greater areas of habitats for wildlife, including rare intertidal habitat that has been lost to coastal squeeze in other areas.